-Adjustment—A transaction that an agency initiates to adjust an erroneous or incorrect payment or collection.
-Agencies can use adjustments only to reduce (adjust down) the original transaction amount and may process an adjustment only against a payment or collection that is 90 days old or less.
+Adjustment—A transaction that a FPA initiates to adjust an erroneous or incorrect payment or collection.
+Agencies can only use adjustments: (1) to reduce (adjust down) the original transaction amount and (2) to process an adjustment against a payment or collection that is 90 or fewer days old.

 The following are two types of adjustment transactions processed through IPAC: